 I would also like to thank everyone who submitted a .pdf version of my post.
 Users SpiffySpaceman, Kinky_Boytoy, Charliednz (for graphics), and Sichernicht (For graphics).

-Now here is a link to the final .pdf I decided to use.
+Now here is a link to the Amazon eBook.
+Warning, it's not formatted perfectly for eReaders as this was a later-on request.
+It'll still be available free on my blog.
 Special thank you to Sichernict for the awesome graphics and to SpiffySpaceman for creating that whole beast!

 Also, thank you to user Durable for creating an excel sheet, full of formulas like a witch's cauldron, using the example table I provided in the post.
 Now this doesn't mean you should ALWAYS use these sets, reps, and percentages- no, this is an example.
 This is something you COULD use, but it doesn't mean you cannot read my methods and create your own programming within the guidelines described.